 - All vehicles must provide a description of the vehicle (including license plate number), plus their current, valid insurance policy number and company name.

-PARADE PERMIT DISPLAY: YOUR PARADE PERMIT SHOULD BE VISIBLY DISPLAYED ON THE LEFT FRONT OF YOUR UNIT.
+PARADE PERMIT DISPLAY: DISPLAY YOUR PARADE PERMIT ON THE LEFT FRONT OF YOUR UNIT.
 The Parade Permit allows Parade Officials and the Review Stand to easily identify your entry.

 DISBANDING AREA: For safety reasons, all units and riders on all floats must remain in position or on floats until the end of the parade.
 DO NOT STOP AND BLOCK WINSLOW WAY AND/OR ERICKSEN AVE.
 TO LET YOUR PEOPLE OFF OF PARADE VEHICLES.
 The parade may be over for you… but there is still a whole lot of parade still rolling on, right behind you!